ElijahKaytor/goal-rocket/README.md

       Done, without errors.

-#### SASS

-    $ sass --sourcemap --compass www/static/sass/index.sass:www/static/sass/index.sass.css

 ## Development

+#### File Compilation

+Run the install as noted above, then to compile files as they are modified, run

+    $ grunt watch

+      Running "watch" task
+      Waiting...

 #### JavaScript

-Code to be executed as soon as the page is visible goes in ``onload.min.js``.
+Code to be executed as soon as DOM is loaded goes in ``onload.min.js``.

-Code that may be executed after the important stuff is loaded goes into ``deffered.min.js``.
+Code that is non-essential to loading the page goes in ``deferred.min.js``
-(eg. Analytics)

-#### SASS
-    $ compass watch -c config/compass.rb

-Note: Compass may not update sourcemaps depending on your version.
-In this case use;

-    $ sass --sourcemap --compass --watch www/static/sass/index.sass:www/static/sass/index.sass.css
+``inline-loader.min.js`` controls the loading of ``defererred.min.js`` to ensure both the DOM and load events have been fired.